zmoog/zmoog.github.io/content/posts/build-a-custom-agent.md

 ![CleanShot 2023-05-10 at 11 54 59@2x](https://github.com/zmoog/public-notes/assets/25941/9e1ba656-d926-4afa-a098-ad215d0dc94c)

+## Publishing

+Instead of just running it on your local stack, you can also share the custom agent image with other user to use or test.

-## Publish the Docker image on Docker Hub
+### Publish the Docker image on Docker Hub

 After you have build the Docker image, here's how to share it with other people using Docker Hub.